kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/13-advanced-relationships-aggreg/01-adding-reviews-data-model.md

 ## What fields do we need on our Schema?
 * created
+* author
-* author - will be a relationship
+    - Will be a relationship
     - You need one of existing users to be an author
+* store
-* store - will be a relationship
+    - Will be a relationship
-    -
 * text
 * rating